I hope you enjoy this blog post. If you want Hello Bar to grow your leads, click here.

 At each point in the funnel, consumers are looking for different types of content.

 The top of the funnel, for instance, is wide open.
 It’s where prospects first become aware of their needs and — if you’re lucky — your brand.
-They’re looking for instructional information to help them better acquaint themselves with what you offer.
+They’re looking for instructional information to help them better acquaint themselves with your offer.

 If you send those folks a 20-percent discount, they probably won’t convert.
 They’re not ready.